 We are aware of certain major medical device companies that are developing solid-state cameras that may compete with our product offerings.
 In addition, we are aware of a privately-held company, Gamma Medica, that is currently marketing a solid-state gamma camera for breast imaging.
 We do not believe that this camera can be used in a cardiac application.
 However, we cannot assure you that Gamma Medica will not attempt to modify its existing camera for use in the cardiac segment in the future, or develop another gamma camera for cardiac applications.
-We are also aware of a second company, Spectrum Dynamics, that has demonstrated a proof-of-concept solid-state gamma camera that we believe it may market in the cardiac segment.
+We are also aware of a second company, Spectrum Dynamics, that has demonstrated a proof-of-concept solid-state gamma camera that we believe it may market in the cardiac segment, and a third company, Spectrica, that has developed a mobile cardiac camera based on vacuum tube technology.
 Because of the size of the potential market, we anticipate that companies will dedicate significant resources to developing competing products and services.
 Current or future competitors may develop technologies and products, including hybrid technologies, that demonstrate better image quality, ease of use or mobility than our imaging systems.
 Our ability to compete successfully will depend on our ability to develop proprietary products that reach the market in a timely manner, receive adequate reimbursement and are less expensive and/or perform better than alternatives available for the same purpose.
 If we are unable to compete effectively against our existing and future competitors, our sales will decline and our business will be harmed.